merhawi212/phoilosophers/README.md

 # About Project
 Philosophers(Philo), often refer to a classic synchronization problem known as the "Dining Philosophers Problem.".
-This solves the complexities of resource allocation and concurrency control in multi-threaded.
+This solves the complexities of resource allocation and concurrency control in computer processes or multi-threaded.

 In the problem, a group of philosophers sits around a dining table and alternates between three actions: thinking, eating, and sleeping.
 Each philosopher needs two forks to eat, one for each hand, and the forks are considered shared resources.
 Every Philo had time to eat, sleep, and die.